CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 Code Validation Script
 ----------------------

-The code validation (QC) test validates non bit-for-bit model changes.
+The code validation (aka QC or quality control) test validates non bit-for-bit model changes.
 The directory **configuration/scripts/tests/QC** contains scripts related to the validation testing, and this process is described in :ref:`validation`.
-This section will describe a set of scripts that test and validate the code validation process.
-This should be done when the validation test or validation test scripts (i.e., ``cice.t-test.py``) are modified.
+This section will describe a set of scripts that test and validate the QC process.
+This should be done when the QC test or QC test scripts (i.e., ``cice.t-test.py``) are modified.
-Again, this section **documents a validation process for the validation scripts**; it does not describe to how run the validation test itself.
+Again, this section **documents a validation process for the QC scripts**; it does not describe to how run the validation test itself.

-Two scripts have been created to automatically validate the code validation script.
+Two scripts have been created to automatically validate the QC script.
 These scripts are:

 * ``gen_qc_cases.csh``, which creates the 4 test cases required for validation, builds the executable, and submits to the queue.
-* ``compare_qc_cases.csh``, which runs the code validation script on three combinations of the 4 test cases and outputs whether or not the correct response was received.
+* ``compare_qc_cases.csh``, which runs the QC script on three combinations of the 4 test cases and outputs whether or not the correct response was received.

 The ``gen_qc_cases.csh`` script allows users to pass some arguments similar